Cynthia Cooper-Dyke: Second stint at Texas Southern (2019–2022)

 In April 2019, she returned to coach at Texas Southern.
 Texas Southern had a 20–10 record in her first season back but had two straight losing seasons afterwards at 5–10 and 11–15.
 Cooper-Dyke retired on March 17, 2022.
 She concluded her four seasons in two stints with a cumulative 56–47 record.

-The Athletic reported on May 5, 2022 that Texas Southern opened a Title IX investigation into Cooper-Dyke over accusations of sexual harassment and verbal abuse.
+The Athletic reported on May 5, 2022, that Texas Southern opened a Title IX investigation into Cooper-Dyke over accusations of sexual harassment and verbal abuse.
 A hearing had been scheduled for April 6 but was canceled due to Cooper-Dyke no longer being employed by the university.
 Additional allegations of similar misconduct were revealed from her previous coaching jobs at UNC Wilmington and USC.

-Halls of fame
+Halls of Fame

 Cooper was inducted into the Women's Basketball Hall of Fame in 2009.
-She was also announced as a member of the 2010 induction class of the Naismith Memorial Basketball Hall of Fame (the first WNBA player to be inducted), and was formally inducted on August 13 of that year.
+She was also announced as a member of the 2010 induction class of the Naismith Memorial Basketball Hall of Fame (the first WNBA player to be inducted) and was formally inducted on August 13 of that year.

-Personal
+Personal life

 Although born in Chicago, Illinois, Cooper-Dyke grew up in South Central Los Angeles, California.
 Cooper-Dyke is the daughter of Mary and Kenny Cooper.
 Her father left the family when she was only six years old, leaving her mother to raise eight children.
 Cooper-Dyke attended the University of Southern California and played on their women's basketball team for four years, winning NCAA championships in 1983 and 1984 with star teammate Cheryl Miller, but left in 1986 before earning a degree.
 She played on international women's basketball teams in Spain and Italy for a decade before returning to the US to play for the Houston Comets.
 While abroad she learned to speak Italian fluently.

 In 2000, she published her autobiography, entitled She Got Game: My Personal Odyssey, which covered her childhood, her basketball career up to that time, and her mother's battle with breast cancer.

-Her first marriage was on July 30, 1993 to Anthony Stewart in San Antonio, Texas.
-On April 28, 2001 she was married to Brian Dyke.
+Her first marriage was on July 30, 1993, to Anthony Stewart in San Antonio, Texas.
+On April 28, 2001, she married Brian Dyke.
 She is a mother to twins – a son, Brian Jr., and a daughter, Cyan, born June 15, 2002.

-After a successful college and professional basketball career, won four WNBA Championships and induction into the Basketball Hall of Fame, she turned to coaching.
-She began her coaching career in 2005 at Prairie View A&M University in Texas and guided the team to three SWAC Championships.
-While at the university, Cooper-Dyke turned student and coach and completed college requirements and earned a bachelor's degree in Health and Human Performance in 2010.